Skip to the main content.

 2. Test your new website on multiple browsers and platforms

 Before you launch your new website, test the entire site with multiple website browsers on multiple devices and platforms.
-I like to set up a checklist with every page for each device.
+Setting up a simple checklist with a list of different platforms and devices makes it easy to track while you’re testing, see the example below:

 Testing devices: